eprochasson/powerbi-api-example/README.md

 Create a new Workspace.
 The name doesn't matter.
 In that workspace, create a dashboard or a report.

 Click on any report/dashboard, note the URL should be something like `https://app.powerbi.com/groups/{group_id}/reports/{report_id}/ReportSection`.
 Remember the group_id for testing purpose.
+Make sure you "publish your app", which is effectively publishing your dashboard.

 ## Talking with the API